akhoury/rushlock/README.md

  * Find the 'rushlock' directory, select it and voila !

 Now everything you write in /h will be lower case, no more yelling [period]

+Still need more work to handle the @NAME LASTNAME shit in facebook